 🗯 Integrate with tools you already use

-🔄 Scan, Turn off, Save Money
+🔄 Scan, Turn off, Save Money, Repeat

-What Our Client says
+What our Client says

 Previously, we had been caught off guard by unexpected high AWS bills caused by forgotten dev resources that had been left running.